Skip to main content

 Secure File Sharing for Businesses: Beyond Dropbox

 Most businesses start their file sharing journey the same way: someone creates a shared Dropbox folder or sends a Google Drive link.
-It works well enough for a while—until a departing employee walks out with access to every client file, a contractor accidentally shares a confidential document with the wrong people, or an auditor asks who accessed a specific file and when.
+It works well enough for a while — until a departing employee walks out with access to every client file, a contractor accidentally shares a confidential document with the wrong people, or an auditor asks who accessed a specific file and when.
 Consumer file sharing tools were designed for personal convenience, not business security.
 The gap between what these tools offer and what businesses actually need grows wider with every employee added, every client served, and every regulation that applies to your industry.
-Understanding that gap is the first step toward implementing file sharing that protects your business without slowing it down.
+That gap has widened again in the AI era: the same permissions that once leaked a single document now determine what an AI assistant is allowed to read, summarize, and surface to the entire company.
+Understanding the gap is the first step toward implementing file sharing that protects your business without slowing it down.

 Why Consumer Tools Fall Short